hashicorp/terraform-provider-azurerm/website/docs/r/app_service_certificate_binding.html.markdown

 * `thumbprint` - The certificate thumbprint.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the App Service Certificate Binding.
+* `create` - (Defaults to 30 minutes) Used when creating the App Service Certificate Binding.
+* `delete` - (Defaults to 30 minutes) Used when deleting the App Service Certificate Binding.

 ## Import

 App Service Certificate Bindings can be imported using the `hostname_binding_id` and the `app_service_certificate_id` , e.g.